Indian Institute of Management Calcutta: Financial Research and Trading Lab

 Established in November 2008, the Financial Research and Trading Lab at IIM Calcutta gives an opportunity to students and faculty members to test financial models with "live" information from the major markets of the world like India's National Stock Exchange, Multi Commodity Exchange, National Commodity and Derivatives Exchange, Bombay Stock Exchange and Bloomberg.
 The lab is the only one of its kind in India, and has advanced industry-standard equipment and facilities including 51 trading terminals, trading simulators and Bloomberg Terminals.
 The lab is aimed to help in academic programmes, research on financial markets, product design and testing, executive education and in organising international and national conferences on finance.
 The laboratory gives students hands-on experience in financial market data analysis and modelling and also helps in advanced applied research in financial markets.

 Interdisciplinary education

-From 2025 the institute started multiple courses for convergence of verious disciplines in inclusivity, sustainability, challenges firms face, and regional transformation in the MBA programme.
+From 2025 the institute started multiple courses for convergence of various disciplines in inclusivity, sustainability, challenges firms face, and regional transformation in the MBA programme.